-The model plug is used to identify the type and size of unit to the control board's memory at the factory.
+The model plug is used to identify the type and size of unit to the control.

+On new units, the model and serial numbers are input into the board's memory at the factory.
 If a model plug is lost or missing at initial installation, the unit will operate according to the information input at the factory and the appropriate error code will flash temporarily.